 The creepiest one for me was when the librarian was unlocking the library in the early morning and found all of the computers had somehow turned on.
 Appearing on their screens was a single, large “S” in a font they didn’t have installed.
 She said she knew exactly who was responsible.

-Sophie Eberlein Bentz was a resident of Harvey who had been bludgeoned to death and burned by her second husband back in 1931.
+Sophie Eberlein Bentz was a resident of Harvey who had been murdered and burned by her second husband back in 1931.
 The house sat where the library does now, but was never destroyed.
 It was just moved to a different spot a few blocks from Main Street.
 Apparently, several people have tried living there but never could for long saying something just wasn’t right about the house.

 As for the library, Marlene says Sophie is a fairly “well behaved” ghost but has a tendency to act out when people ask about her.
 Marlene has only one request, please don’t bring up Sophie in the month of October.
 She doesn’t want to upset her on the anniversary of her death, October 2.

-I have a long past with the Taube Museum of Art, volunteering, teaching classes and for a few years the gallery manager.
+I have a long past with the Taube Museum of Art, volunteering, teaching classes and for a few years I was the gallery manager.
 Several times while working there, myself and others have heard footsteps coming from the back kitchen across the original marble floors of the main gallery toward the front offices.
 Sounds of things dropping or shifting can be heard from the gift stop and shadows and the feeling of being watched from the upper level where the permanent collection is stored.

-I was teaching a class late afternoon, two girls’ parents were running late and the rest of the gallery was closed so it was just us three there.
+I was teaching a class one afternoon and two of the girls’ parents were running late and the rest of the gallery was closed so it was just us three there.
 I was standing facing the door with my head turned to the right visiting the girls.
 I noticed someone coming down the stairs, so I let the girls know someone was there to pick them up.
 As I stepped closer to the door to greet them, he moved down the last couple steps and instead of coming into the classroom, quickly turned right away from the classroom and into the lower gallery area.
 I headed out the door asking if I could help him with something and to tell him that the gallery was closed at this time.
-He again went around to the next right, which is a wall the separates the lower gallery.
+He again went around to the next right, which is a wall that separates the lower gallery.
 To cut him off to let him know that he would need to leave, I approached the side opposite side of the wall.
 Needless to say, no one was there.
 My first thought was that this man must be up to no good and must have rushed off to the Hands-on Gallery, I checked, no one was there.
-Just my two young students and I where there and left wondering who and why this strange man wearing a trench coat and fedora hat was visiting the gallery that day
+Just my two young students and I where there and left wondering who and why this strange man wearing a trench coat and fedora hat was visiting the gallery that day.

 For me, the first was actually during the Haunted Fort that it happened.
 The sun was setting and the shadows of trees and people were starting to get really long.
 I drove back to the infantry post to make sure no one was wondering around or parked there.
 Not a person or car in sight.
 That was until I looked over my shoulder.